REAL PROPERTY TAX GRIEVANCE/TAX CERTIORARI

 How to Challenge Your Property Taxes and Obtain Exemptions

-This firm can assist you with procedures to challenge and reduce your real property taxes including obtaining tax exemptions, Board of Assessment Review (BAR) complaints, Small Claims Assessment Review (SCAR) petitions, Real Property Tax Law (RPTL) Article 7 lawsuits, Civil Practice Law and Rules (CPLR) Article 78 proceedings and correction of errors on tax rolls.
+J&G Law can assist you with procedures to challenge and reduce your real property taxes, including obtaining real property tax exemptions, filing and prosecuting Board of Assessment Review (BAR) grievance complaints.
+Real Property Tax Law (RPTL) Article 8 proceedings, Civil Practice Law and Rules (CPLR) Article 78 proceedings, and correction of errors on assessment rolls.

-The following gives a general summary of the usual tax grievance process for towns in New York State and provides guidance on what to do you if you disagree with the assessment on your property.
-Exact dates and procedures should be confirmed with this firm.
-Contact us for further assistance.
+The following is a general summary of the usual tax grievance process for towns in New York State and provides guidance on what to do if you disagree with the assessment on your property.
+Exact dates and procedures should be confirmed with the firm.
+Please contact us for further assistance.

-March 1 — Inventory date and deadline for tax exemption applications.
-When the assessor determines the value of property for the upcoming tax roll, the value must be based on what the property was worth on July 1 of the previous year based on the status and inventory, including improvements, of the property on March 1 of the current year.
+March 1 – Taxable status date and deadline for tax exemption applications.
+When the assessor determines the value of the property for the upcoming assessment roll, the value must be based on what the property was worth on July 1 of the prior year based on its status, inventory, and owenrship condition, including its improvements as of March 1 of the current assessment year.

-March 1 is also the last day for filing for real property tax exemptions.
-In certain circumstances, this firm can assist those who missed this deadline.
+March 1 is also the last day for filing applications for real property tax exemptions.
+In certain circumstances, this firm may be able to assist those who missed this deadline.

-May 1 — Assessor files tentative tax roll.
+May 1 – Assessor files tentative assessment roll.

-Fourth Tuesday in May — Grievance Day — Last day to file tax grievance complaints.
+Fourth Tuesday in May – Grievance Day.
+Last day to file grievance complaints.
 BAR hearings to review complaints are usually held on this date and/or subsequent dates.

-July 1 — Assessor files final tax roll.
+July 1 – Assessor files final assessment roll.
 BAR renders a decision on the complaints before this date.

-July 31 or within 30 days of filing and notice of final tax roll, whichever is later — Last day to file an Article 7 lawsuit or SCAR petition challenging your tax assessment.
-You must have filed a BAR complaint for this year in order to commence an Article 7 or SCAR proceeding for this year.
+July 31 or within 30 days of filing and notice of the final assessment roll, whichever is later – Last day to file an Article 7 lawsuit or SCAR petition challenging your assessment.
+You must have filed a BAR complaint for the current year to commence an Article 7 or SCAR proceeding for that year.

-- Environmental, Conservation, Green Building, Energy Efficiency, Solar, Wind, Geothermal, Biofuel
+- Environmental Conservation, Green Building, Energy Efficiency, Wind, Geothermal, Biofuel